ibm-cloud-docs/containers/cs_dns.md

 Before you begin: [Log in to your account.
 Target the appropriate region and, if applicable, resource group.
 Set the context for your cluster](cs_cli_install.html#cs_cli_configure).

 1. Verify that the cluster DNS provider deployment is available.
-You might have the autoscaler for the KubeDNS, the CoreDNS, or both DNS providers installed in your cluster.
-If you have both DNS autoscalers installed, find the one that is in use by looking at the **AVAILABLE** column in your CLI output.
-The deployment that is in use is listed with 1 available deployment, and does not have `autoscaler` in the name.
+You might have the DNS cluster provider for KubeDNS, CoreDNS, or both DNS providers installed in your cluster.
+If you have both DNS providers installed, find the one that is in use by looking at the **AVAILABLE** column in your CLI output.
+The deployment that is in use is listed with 1 available deployment.
     ```
-    kubectl get deployment -n kube-system | grep dns
+    kubectl get deployment -n kube-system -l k8s-app=kube-dns
     ```
     {: pre}